gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 If the `//frame/pose[@frame]` attribute is not set, it should default to the value of the `//frame[@affixed_to]` attribute.

-For example, consider the figure given in the [previous tutorial about specifying pose](/tutorials?tut=specify_pose) that shows a parent link `P`, child link `C`, and joint frames `Jp` and `Jc` on the parent and child respectively.
+For example, consider the following figure from the [previous tutorial about specifying pose](/tutorials?tut=specify_pose) that shows a parent link `P`, child link `C`, and joint `J` with joint frames `Jp` and `Jc` on the parent and child respectively.

 <!-- Figure Credit: Alejandro Castro -->

 [[file:../spec_model_kinematics/joint_frames.svg|600px]]

+An sdformat representation of this model is given below.
 The `//pose[@frame]` attribute is not specified for the parent link `P`, so it is specified relative to the model frame `M`, while the pose of the other elements is specified relative to other named frames.
 This allows poses to be defined recursively, and also allows explicitly named frames `Jp` and `Jc` to be affixed to the parent and child, respectively.
+For reference, equivalent expressions of `Jc` are defined as `Jc1` and `Jc2`.

     <model name="M">